ovh/docs/pages/account/customer/iam-policy-ui/guide.en-gb.md

 In details, a policy contains:

 - One or more **identities** targeted by this policy.
-    - It can be account IDs, users or user groups (like the ones used in [Federation](/pages/account/customer/ovhcloud-account-connect-saml-adfs)).
+    - It can be account IDs, users or user groups (like the ones used in [Federation](/pages/account/customer/ovhcloud-account-connect-saml-adfs) - others guides are available).
 - One or more **resources** impacted by this policy.
     - A resource is an OVHcloud product that will be impacted by this policy (a domain name, a Nutanix server, a Load Balancer, etc.).
 - One or more **actions** allowed or excepted by this policy.